dmarti/PUFFIN/README.md

 # Proposal

-In TURTLEDOVE and related proposals, a contextual ad and an interest-group ad participate in an auction, and the interest-based ad wins (and is displayed to the user) if it can outbid the highest-bidding contextual ad.
+In TURTLEDOVE and related proposals, a contextual ad and an interest-group ad participate in an auction.
+The interest-based ad wins (and is displayed to the user) if it can outbid the highest-bidding contextual ad.

 PUFFIN is a persistent per-browser floor price that the interest-group ad bid must